 - Serve with rice, naan, and salad

-- Sprinkle of nigella seeds, sesame seeds, and sunflower seeds to decorate
+- Sprinkle Nigella seeds, sesame seeds, and sunflower seeds to decorate

-Thoroughly wash the red lentils until the water runs clean this takes a few minutes, move the lentils with you hand to ensure they are being fully rinsed and set to one side.
+Thoroughly wash the red lentils until the water runs clean this takes a few minutes, move the lentils with your hand to ensure they are being fully rinsed and set to one side.

 Peel and finely slice the onions, garlic and ginger.
 Cut the courgette into bite-size pieces.
-Defrost edamame beans if adding in.
+Defrost edamame beans if added in.

-Add tamari, lime juice, lentils, crushed tomatoes, salt and 1 jug of stock water, and bring to the boil.
-Then add the cream top of the coconut milk (tip is to pop the can in the fridge overnight to separate).
+Add tamari, lime juice, lentils, crushed tomatoes, salt and 1 jug of stock water, and bring to a boil.
+Then add the cream on top of the coconut milk (the tip is to pop the can in the fridge overnight to separate).
 Rinse out the can of tomatoes with water.
-Reduce to a low heat and simmer for 25 minutes, or until you are happy with the texture of the dahl.
+Reduce to low heat and simmer for 25 minutes, or until you are happy with the texture of the dahl.
 I keep adding water a little at a time and if needed the water from the coconut milk.
 Stir regularly, as lentils have a tendency to stick to the bottom.

 About 10-15 minutes before serving I add the courgette and edamame beans and spinach leaves.
-If you prefer your courgette softer adding earlier on.
+If you prefer your courgette softer add it earlier on.